Faculty Mentor Guidelines

 We ask the faculty sponsor to write a letter supporting the student’s research project.
 In addition to the usual information, the committee would also like to see in the letter:

-The student will fill out an application at the FURSCA application Web site.
-They will upload, as a PDF file, a copy of their research proposal describing the project, and print out a signature page.
-They will then click a button on the Web site which will send an e-mail to you telling you that a student has submitted a proposal listing you as a faculty mentor.
-You will then need to go to the FURSCA application Web site, and click on the "Faculty Advisors" link.
-There you will be able to read the student's application and proposal.
-Mentors then write a Statement of Faculty Support, save this letter as a PDF, and upload it to the Web site.
-The student is then responsible for obtaining all required signatures and submitting a printed copy of the signature page to the FURSCA Office by the deadline.
+The student will create a FURSCA account, and then fill out an application at the FURSCA application Web site.
+They will upload, as a PDF file, a copy of their research proposal describing the project.
+Upon application submission, the student will receive an email stating that they need to email their faculy mentor the proposal and request a Letter of Recommendation.
+While also at application submission, the mentor will receive an e-mail stating that a student has submitted a proposal listing them as a faculty mentor.
+Mentors will receive the proposal from the student via email, and will then need to write a Letter of Recommendation; save this letter as a PDF, and upload it to the Web site.
+The student is responsible for creating the FURSCA account, submitting the application, emailing their proposal to their faculty mentor, and requesting the Letter of Recommendation before the deadline.
 Because this is a competitive program, applications received after the deadline will be considered for funding only after all other applications received on time have been reviewed.
 We try to make it clear to students that it is their responsibility to make sure all portions of the application are turned in on time, but your assistance with providing the support statement and your signature before the deadline is appreciated.

 Each proposal for a FURSCA research grant is evaluated by the FURSCA Advisory Committee, which consists of faculty members from various departments and two student representatives.
 While FURSCA does attempt to fund a wide variety of projects, we have no quotas to provide a specific number of awards to students from particular departments.